Skip to main content

 Modifications To Existing Child Custody

-It’s only natural for peoples’ lives to change after a divorce.
-Whether you were awarded custody of your children or are interested in obtaining it, identifying the legal options available to you is essential.
-Hurst, Robin & Kay, LLC, family law firm provides clients with the legal knowledge and guidance necessary to initiate a child custody modification proceeding.
+It’s only natural for people’s lives to change after a divorce.
+Whether you were awarded custody of your children or are seeking it, identifying the legal options available to you is essential.
+Hurst, Robin, Kay & Allen, LLC, a family law firm, provides clients with the legal knowledge and guidance necessary to initiate a child custody modification proceeding.

 Nonparental Custody

-When neither the mother nor father of a child is able to care for that child, sometimes another relative will step in to make sure the child has the home and support needed.
-If you are considering nonparent custody for a child, consult Hurst, Robin & Kay, LLC, family law firm for up-to-date information on the rapidly changing topic.
+When neither parent can care for a child, another relative may step in to ensure the child has a home and the support they need.
+If you are considering non-parent custody for a child, consult Hurst, Robin, Kay & Allen, LLC, a family law firm for up-to-date information on the rapidly changing topic.

 Parenting and Visitation